 Findings papers can be up to 4 pages at submission (excluding references and appendices), though additional information not critical for understanding the work can be included in an appendix without penalty (reviewers will review the work based predominantly on the main text).
 Findings papers will not appear in the ML4H proceedings, but upon acceptance, we invite (but do not require) authors to submit their findings (no page limit) to the ML4H arxiv.org index.

-Authors of accepted findings papers (non-archival submissions) retain full copyright of their work, and acceptance of such a submission to ML4H 2024 does not preclude publication of the same material in another archival venue (e.g. journal or conference).
+Authors of accepted findings papers (non-archival submissions) retain full copyright of their work, and acceptance of such a submission to ML4H 2025 does not preclude publication of the same material in another archival venue (e.g. journal or conference).
 Furthermore, findings submissions that are under review or have been recently published in a conference or a journal are allowed; if this is the case, authors should clearly state any overlapping published or submitted work at the time of submission (in the confidential comments), and must ensure that they are not violating any other venue’s dual submission policies.

 Proceedings submissions that are not accepted will automatically be considered for Findings.
 Findings track submissions cannot be considered for the Proceedings track.
 Decisions for both tracks will be released simultaneously.

-Note. these areas are non-exhaustive.
+Submitted papers should describe innovative machine learning research focused on relevant problems in health-related disciplines.
 Past works have spanned data integration, temporal models, deep learning, semi-supervised learning, reinforcement learning, transfer learning, few/zero shot learning, learning from missing or biased data, learning from non-stationary data, causality, model biases, model evaluation, model criticism, model interpretability, model deployment, human-computer interaction, privacy/security, and many more topics.
+General areas of interest include but are not limited to the following.
+(Note: these areas are non-exhaustive.)

 Advances in machine learning are critical for a better understanding of health.
-This area seeks technical contributions in modeling, inference, and estimation in health-focused or health-inspired settings.
+This track seeks technical contributions in modeling, inference, and estimation in health-focused or health-inspired settings.
 We welcome submissions that develop novel methods and algorithms, introduce relevant machine learning tasks, identify challenges with prevalent approaches, or learn from multiple sources of data (e.g. non-clinical and clinical data).

 Our focus on health is broadly construed, including clinical healthcare, public health, and population health.
 While submissions should be primarily motivated by problems relevant to health, the contributions themselves are not required to be directly applied to real health data.
 For example, authors may use synthetic datasets to demonstrate properties of their proposed algorithms.